 The Effect of the RE Super on an Industry

-For all of that, it's been almost four decades since a Topcon SLR has been sold new, and nearly 45 years since a model worthy of the name was available.
+For all of that, it's been over four decades since a Topcon 35mm SLR has been sold new, and even longer since a model worthy of the name was available.
 So what the heck happened?
 How do you go from being the technological leader of an industry to abandoning the entire enterprise in the space of less than two decades??
 Well, here are seven reasons for Topcon's topple:

 Outside of a few 35mm enthusiasts, the only recognition of the name Topcon today will come from those in the medical or industrial sectors.
 The RE Super has cult status in Japan and often lists for anywhere from $350 - $1,000 USD with a lens.
 But in North America, where brand-recognition for Topcon is somewhat lower, you can sometimes score one for less than $300 USD, particularly if it is badged as a Beseler-Topcon.
 The typical solutions for dealing with mercury-battery-powered SLR meters all are in play and the usual caveats for buying any vintage SLR apply:

-The later Super D and SUPER DM bodies are definitely preferable due to their refinements over the RE Super, but the original is nothing to be sneezed at if you happen to come across one, especially with a 58/1.4 RE Topcor attached.
-The RE-2/D-1 bodies can be a bit more of a bargain due to their even greater obscurity than their illustrious forebears and compare favorably to a Nikkormat FT or FTn.
+The later Super D and SUPER DM bodies are preferable to some people due to their refinements over the RE Super, but the original is nothing to be sneezed at if you happen to come across one, especially with a 58/1.4 RE Topcor attached.
+The film winding of the original model (180-degree) is more reliable, with the late bodies (135-degree) requiring more frequent lubrication of their geartrains to prevent excessive wear.
+The RE-2/D-1 bodies are more of a bargain due to their even greater obscurity than their illustrious forebears and they compare favorably to a Nikkormat FT or FTn .

 If you are looking for something a little less mainstream but just as capable as a Nikon F, and with a larger impact on SLR development, you will be hard pressed to beat the top-flight Topcons.
 They are truly classics in every sense of the word.
 The tragic part, as we have seen before, is that being first and/or the best is no guarantee of overall success.
 Sales of the Nikon F totalled over 862,000 by June 1974.
 F2 production in just nine years reached 816,000 in June 1980.
-In December of 1981, the Nikon F3 was in the second year of its 21-year existence (a record for any pro SLR) when Topcon pulled the plug.
+In December of 1980, the Nikon F3 was just nine months old when Topcon pulled the plug.
 They exited 35mm camera market and the RE Super/Super D(M)s slid further into obscurity.
-By September 1992 Nikon had produced 751,000 F3s.
-A bitter pill for Topcon, as the F3 was the first (and, as it turned out, the only) F-series body to adopt the RE Super's meter-in-the-body configuration.
-By the time the F3 was discontinued in 2001, Nikon had sold close to 2.5 million of the first three F-models.
-Total production of the Topcon RE Super/Super D(M) is not readily available, but Modern Photography noted that the US Navy had ordered several thousand Super Ds by 1974.
-Total production certainly could not have exceeded 100,000 and was likely well under 50,000 for the period from 1962 to 1977.
-So yeah...Nikon won the sales war in a walk, but as far as influence on SLR design, Topcon's contributions with the RE Super belied their small size.
-Kind of like the influence of a top-quality two-element achromatic close up lens.
-(Psst...the Topcon is just as good as a Nikon 5T close up lens...and about a quarter of the cost...when you can find one :-))
+By September 1992, Nikon had produced 751,000 F3s (which also proved to the longest-lived F-model, lasting until 2001).
+A bitter pill for Topcon, as the F3 was the first (and, as it turned out, the only) F-Series body to adopt the RE Super's meter-in-the-body configuration.
+By the time the F3 was discontinued, Nikon had sold close to 2.5 million of the first three F-models.
+Total production figures for the Topcon RE Super/Super D(M) are not readily available, but Modern Photography noted that the US Navy had ordered several thousand Super Ds by 1974.
+Serial number analysis (caveat: this is fraught with supposition and thus should never be taken as gospel ;-)) supposes that around 90,000 RE Super/Beseler Super D bodies were produced from 1962-71, maybe 10,000 Super Ds from 1972, and not much more than 25,000 Super DMs from 1973 to the discontinuation of 35mm camera sales in December 1980.
+Total production, therefore, was very likely south of 150,000 from 1962-77.
+So yeah...Nikon won the sales competition in a walk, but as far as influence on SLR design, Topcon's contributions with the RE Super belied their small market presence.

-As irony would have it, just two years after Topcon put the lights out on their camera division, the Everly Brothers reunited and gave us a beautiful rendition of the perfect song to express the feelings of any lover of Topcons.
+As irony would have it, only three years after Topcon put the lights out on their camera division, the Everly Brothers reunited and gave us a beautiful rendition of the perfect song to express the feelings of any lover of Topcons.
 Oh, and it just happened to be originally released in 1962...just a bit more of that foreshadowing thing ;-).

 Captain Jack's Early Topcon SLR Pages @ Captain Jack's Exakta Pages